riegllms/ros-riegl-vz/riegl_vz/README.md

 Response:
 success = True -> message: Project Name

-**set_position** (riegl_vz_interfaces/SetPosition) :

-Set position of the scanner origin.
-The position must be set before the scan has finished.
-This is used for scan registration without GNSS.
-Scanner orientation still comes from the scanner internal IMU and magnetic field sensor.

-**set_imu_pose** (riegl_vz_interfaces/SetPose) :

-Set position and orientation from an external IMU.
-The position and orientation must be set before the scan has finished.
-The behavior of the service call depends on the parameter 'imu_relative_pose'.

-imu_relative_pose = True: The driver calculates relative position and orientation changes from one scan position to the next.
-The resulting data is used for scanner position determination of the scan registration algorithm (e.g. accurate IMU data from a robot).

-imu_relative_pose = False: The driver uses the absolute positions and only the yaw angle from the orientation for scanner position determination of the scan registration algorithm.

 **scan** ([std_srvs/Trigger](https://github.com/ros2/common_interfaces/blob/master/std_srvs/srv/Trigger.srv)) :

 Start a background task for laser scan data acquisition.